(I have rewritten this page.)

 Songwriters: Barry and Robin Gibb, 1971

-My faith tradition has given me hope and support when my heart has been broken.
-I have remembered the promises of Bible Scripture that remind me of the God who created me, sees me, knows my name, who cares about my sorrows, who loves me, and who does not call me a “loser.”
-I choose to love others, and to be open-hearted and vulnerable, knowing full well the risks.
-I think it has been worth it.
+When I remember the promises of Bible Scripture that remind me of the God who created me, sees me, knows my name, who cares about my sorrows, who loves me, and who does not see me as a “loser,” I am hopeful.

 Book of Psalms Scripture Promise # 1